Bob Griese: College career

-While at Purdue, Bob became a member of Sigma Chi fraternity.
+While at Purdue, Griese became a member of Sigma Chi fraternity.

 Griese pitched for the Purdue baseball team, going 12–1 one season, played guard on the Purdue basketball team, and played quarterback, kicker, and punter for the Purdue football team.
 There are at least four football games in which Griese was in some way responsible for all of Purdue's points.

 As of the beginning of the 2016 NCAA football season, Griese ranks #10 in all-time scoring at Purdue; #5 in scoring among non-kickers and #4 among kickers.
 Griese's passing skills greatly improved under the tutelage of head coach Jack Mollenkopf and quarterback coach Bob DeMoss.

 In his junior year at Purdue in a game against the top-ranked Notre Dame, Griese completed 19 of 22 passes as he led the Boilermakers to an upset win.

 Griese was a two-time All-American at Purdue, finishing at No. 8 in the 1965 Heisman Trophy race and was the runner-up to Steve Spurrier for the 1966 Heisman Trophy.
 Purdue finished second in the Big Ten in 1966, and he led the school's first appearance in the Rose Bowl, where they defeated USC 14–13.
 He was inducted into the Rose Bowl Hall of Fame in 1992.
-He was also awarded the Big Ten Medal of Honor for excellence in athletics and academics.
+He also won the Big Ten Medal of Honor for excellence in athletics and academics.

 Griese's achievements during his college career earned him induction into the College Football Hall of Fame in 1984.
 Purdue does not have a practice of retiring jersey numbers, but he was inducted as an inaugural member of the Purdue Intercollegiate Athletic Hall of Fame in 1994.

 On December 11, 2014, the Big Ten Network included Griese on "The Mount Rushmore of Purdue Football", as chosen by online fan voting.
-Griese was joined in the honor by Drew Brees, Rod Woodson and Leroy Keyes.
+Griese was joined in the honor by Drew Brees, Rod Woodson, and Leroy Keyes.

 Professional career

 1967–1969

-Griese was selected by the AFL's Miami Dolphins as the fourth player in the 1967 Common Draft.
+Griese was selected by the AFL's Miami Dolphins in the first round as the fourth overall pick in the 1967 Common Draft.
 Griese threw for 2,005 yards and 15 touchdowns his rookie year.

 Griese was an AFL All-Star his first two years with the Dolphins, and earned AFL All-Star or AFC-NFC Pro Bowl honors in six additional seasons.
 While he never put up huge numbers, his leadership played an important role in helping the Dolphins compete in three consecutive Super Bowls, winning the latter two contests.

 Griese started the season as the team's second-string quarterback behind John Stofa.
 When Stofa broke his ankle in the first quarter of the first game of the 1967 season, Griese stepped in and led the Dolphins to a 35–21 victory against the Denver Broncos.
 The 1967, 1968, and 1969 seasons were tough for the expansion Dolphins.
 After a difficult 1969 season that was worse than the 1968 season, coach George Wilson was fired.